-Despite the presence of molecular noises, the switch-like behavior in biological networks would not be destroyed.
-For example, bistable switches in the protein interaction network can operate reliably against the stochastic effects of molecular noise \cite{sabouri2008antagonism}.
-This is because circuits consisting of transcription factors and microRNAs can not only show biological bistability as discussed in Sec. \ref{BioSecBistability}, but also confer resilience to biological processes against intrinsic and extrinsic noise \cite{ebert2012roles, lai2016understanding}.
-This is accomplished through noise buffering \cite{siciliano2013mirnas}, which employs microRNA-based mechanism that keeps gene expression stable and hence decreases the variation in gene expression \cite{lai2016understanding}.
-In addition, a circadian network can oscillate reliably in the presence of stochastic biochemical noise.
-When cellular conditions are altered, the ability to resist such perturbations imposes strict constraints on the oscillation mechanisms underlying circadian periodicity in vivo \cite{barkai2000circadian}.
+Despite the presence of molecular noise, the switch-like behavior that occurs in biological networks is not destroyed.
+For example, bistable switches in protein interaction networks operate reliably despite the stochastic effects of molecular noise \cite{sabouri2008antagonism}.
+The reason for this is that circuits consisting of transcription factors and microRNAs can not only show biological bistability, as discussed in Section \ref{BioSecBistability}, but can also confer resilience to biological processes in the presence of intrinsic and extrinsic noise \cite{lai2016understanding}.
+These characteristics are accomplished through noise buffering \cite{siciliano2013mirnas}, which employs a microRNA-based mechanism that stabilizes gene expression and hence decreases variation in gene expression \cite{lai2016understanding}.
+Additionally, circadian networks can oscillate reliably in the presence of stochastic biochemical noise.
+When cellular conditions are altered, the ability to resist such disturbances imposes strict constraints on the oscillation mechanisms underlying circadian periodicity in vivo \cite{barkai2000circadian}.